evilrobotindustries/nifty-generator/README.md

 You will then be able to browse your content via http://localhost:8787, assuming you used the same port as above.
 More information at https://sws.joseluisq.net/configuration/command-line-arguments/

 #### Step 2
+Find an extension for your browser which enables CORS for every request and ensure that it is enabled.

+#### Step 3
 Enter the URL to the metadata of the first token (e.g. http://localhost:8787/metadata/1) into the input box and then browse through the collection.

 ## Deployment